-2.07 Sexual Relationships
+2.06 Sexual Relationships

-- (a) Social workers who function as supervisors or educators should not engage in sexual activities or contact with supervisees, students, trainees, or other colleagues over whom they exercise professional authority. - (b) Social workers should avoid engaging in sexual relationships with colleagues when there is potential for a conflict of interest.
+(a) Social workers who function as supervisors or educators should not engage in sexual activities or contact (including verbal, written, electronic, or physical contact) with supervisees, students, trainees, or other colleagues over whom they exercise professional authority.

+(b) Social workers should avoid engaging in sexual relationships with colleagues when there is potential for a conflict of interest.
 Social workers who become involved in, or anticipate becoming involved in, a sexual relationship with a colleague have a duty to transfer professional responsibilities, when necessary, to avoid a conflict of interest.

-2.08 Sexual Harassment
+2.07 Sexual Harassment

 Social workers should not sexually harass supervisees, students, trainees, or colleagues.
-Sexual harassment includes sexual advances, sexual solicitation, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+Sexual harassment includes sexual advances; sexual solicitation; requests for sexual favors; and other verbal, written, electronic, or physical contact of a sexual nature.

-2.09 Impairment of Colleagues
+2.08 Impairment of Colleagues

-- (a) Social workers who have direct knowledge of a social work colleague's impairment that is due to personal problems, psychosocial distress, substance abuse, or mental health difficulties and that interferes - with practice effectiveness should consult with that colleague when feasible and assist the colleague in taking remedial action. - (b) Social workers who believe that a social work colleague's impairment interferes with practice effectiveness and that the colleague has not taken adequate steps to address the impairment should take action through appropriate channels established by employers, agencies, NASW, licensing and regulatory bodies, and other professional organizations.
+(a) Social workers who have direct knowledge of a social work colleague's impairment that is due to personal problems, psychosocial distress, substance abuse, or mental health difficulties and that interferes with practice effectiveness should consult with that colleague when feasible and assist the colleague in taking remedial action.

+(b) Social workers who believe that a social work colleague's impairment interferes with practice effectiveness and that the colleague has not taken adequate steps to address the impairment should take action through appropriate channels established by employers, agencies, NASW, licensing and regulatory bodies, and other professional organizations.

-2.10 Incompetence of Colleagues
+2.09 Incompetence of Colleagues

-- (a) Social workers who have direct knowledge of a social work colleague's incompetence should consult with that colleague when feasible and assist the colleague in taking remedial action. - (b) Social workers who believe that a social work colleague is incompetent and has not taken adequate steps to address the incompetence should take action through appropriate channels established by employers, agencies, NASW, licensing and regulatory bodies, and other professional organizations.
+(a) Social workers who have direct knowledge of a social work colleague's incompetence should consult with that colleague when feasible and assist the colleague in taking remedial action.

+(b) Social workers who believe that a social work colleague is incompetent and has not taken adequate steps to address the incompetence should take action through appropriate channels established by employers, agencies, NASW, licensing and regulatory bodies, and other professional organizations.

-2.11 Unethical Conduct of Colleagues
+2.10 Unethical Conduct of Colleagues

-- (a) Social workers should take adequate measures to discourage, prevent, expose, and correct the unethical conduct of colleagues. - (b) Social workers should be knowledgeable about established policies and procedures for handling concerns about colleagues' unethical behavior.
+(a) Social workers should take adequate measures to discourage, prevent, expose, and correct the unethical conduct of colleagues, including unethical conduct using technology.

+(b) Social workers should be knowledgeable about established policies and procedures for handling concerns about colleagues' unethical behavior.
 Social workers should be familiar with national, state, and local procedures for handling ethics complaints.
-These include policies and procedures created by NASW, licensing and regulatory bodies, employers, agencies, and other professional organizations. - (c) Social workers who believe that a colleague has acted unethically should seek resolution by discussing their concerns with the colleague when feasible and when such discussion is likely to be productive. - (d) When necessary, social workers who believe that a colleague has acted unethically should take action through appropriate formal channels (such as contacting a state licensing board or regulatory body, an NASW committee on inquiry, or other professional ethics committees). - (e) Social workers should defend and assist colleagues who are unjustly charged with unethical conduct.
+These include policies and procedures created by NASW, licensing and regulatory bodies, employers, agencies, and other professional organizations.

+(c) Social workers who believe that a colleague has acted unethically should seek resolution by discussing their concerns with the colleague when feasible and when such discussion is likely to be productive.

+(d) When necessary, social workers who believe that a colleague has acted unethically should take action through appropriate formal channels (such as contacting a state licensing board or regulatory body, the NASW National Ethics Committee, or other professional ethics committees).

-3. SOCIAL WORKERS' ETHICAL RESPONSIBILITIES IN PRACTICE SETTINGS
+(e) Social workers should defend and assist colleagues who are unjustly charged with unethical conduct.

+3. Social Workers' Ethical Responsibilities in Practice Settings